-Discharged Police Chief at University of Utah Cleared of Charges
+Discharged Police Chief at University of Utah Files $2.5M Lawsuit

 After the October 2018 murder of student-athlete Lauren McCluskey, the University of Utah underwent some major changes in its police force, one of which was the addition of Rodney Chatman as campus police chief.

 Assuming the role 14 month’s after McCluskey’s murder, Chatman says his objective was to overhaul the school’s security policies for better safety of students, at which time he expressed concerns about how the McCluskey case was handled.
 This included him speaking out against an officer who had allegedly displayed to another officer intimate photos of McCluskey she sent to him as proof that she was being extorted by her ex-boyfriend.

 Chatman claims it was a decision that ultimately ruffled the feathers of his officers and resulted in some officer terminations.
 The Utah Fraternal Order of Police responded by accusing Chatman of improperly carrying a gun and badge before he was certified to do so in Utah.
 The university responded by asking him to resign and placed him on leave.

 Chatman retained a lawyer, denied any criminal wrongdoing and after a six-month investigation has been cleared of charges of misconduct.
 His lawyer stated that Chatman was being made a scapegoat and told KUTV News in a statement:

 “The Chief came to Utah to change the culture and the process of the University Police Department, which contributed to the death of Lauren McCluskey.
 His attempts to determine and make the requisite changes in the Police Department so that a McCluskey type death would not occur again were opposed by the University.
 Instead of supporting Chief Chatman, when some of the disgruntled terminated police officers made unfair allegations against the Chief, the University asked him to resign.
 Chief Chatman continues to be disappointed by the University in their non support.”